Principle Investigator

 Caitlyn received her BSc with a specialization in Human Kinetics from the University of Ottawa in 2023.
 She then joined the Queen’s Neuromechanics Lab to pursue her MSc.

 Caitlyn’s research interests include rehabilitation assistive robotics and gait analysis.
 She is also an ergonomic coach, providing support in the workplace by evaluating proper body mechanics.
-Caitlyn's passions outside of the lab include soccer and reading
+Caitlyn's passions outside of the lab include soccer and reading.

 Undergraduate Students

-Abed is an undergraduate Kinesiology student, class of 2025, at Queen’s University who joined the Neuromechanics lab in his first year.
+Renée is an undergraduate student at Queen’s University studying Kinesiology, class of 2025.
+She joined the Neuromechanics lab in the fall of 2024.

 Alumni